Workshop Abstract

 Our workshop encompasses the following topics of interest, but are not limited to:

-- Performance analysis and modelling on the real world applications
+- Performance analysis and modeling of real-world applications

-- Inefficiencies in programming patterns or computing architecture
+- Inefficiencies in programming patterns and computing architectures

 - Patterns, anomaly detection, and performance characterization in HPC applications

-- Energy management in performance analysis and engineering
+- Energy efficiency and management in performance analysis and engineering

-- Performance analysis in Emerging HPC topics: Artificial Intelligence, Machine Learning, Quantum Computing, Container, and Cloud
+- Performance analysis in emerging HPC domains, including Artificial Intelligence, Machine Learning, Quantum Computing, Containers, and Cloud computing

 Call for Paper